menu close open event RSVP required ticketed event

 Qualifications and Expectations

-The WHS Wildlife Rehabilitation Center is looking for motivated undergraduate or graduate students majoring in biology, wildlife management or ecology, natural sciences, pre-veterinary, or related fields; wildlife rehabilitators seeking more experience will also be considered.
+The WHS Wildlife Rehabilitation Center is looking for motivated undergraduate/graduate students and recent graduates majoring in biology, wildlife management or ecology, natural sciences, pre-veterinary, or related fields; and wildlife rehabilitators seeking more experience will also be considered.
 Previous animal handling experience is a plus.

 Interns must be available evenings, weekends and holidays.
 They must also be available for the entirety of their internship; due to the seasonal busyness of our work, vacation requests are very rarely approved.
 Though we limit each intern’s hours to about 40 per week, working more than eight hours on a given day is sometimes necessary to complete essential animal care duties.
 At times, this can be a physically demanding position.
 Interns must be able to stand for eight hours a day, bend, lift, stoop, twist, crawl, and be able to lift 50 pounds up to waist level.
 A sense of humor helps as well!